zetxtech/rdkix/Contrib/mmpa/README.txt

 4) Find all MMPs in the db where the LHS of the transform matches an input SMARTS
 5) Find all MMPs that match the LHS and RHS SMARTS of the input transform

-The SMARTS searching utilises the DbCLI tools (http://code.google.com/p/rdkit/wiki/UsingTheDbCLI) that are part of the RDKit distribution.
+The SMARTS searching utilises the DbCLI tools (http://code.google.com/p/rdkix/wiki/UsingTheDbCLI) that are part of the RDKix distribution.

 Generating the db
 -----------------